 Dear Prospective Lawrence Family Medicine Resident,

 Given that the U.S. currently has more than 37 million people who speak Spanish, we believe it will be increasingly difficult to provide health care for underserved populations in the future without fluency in Spanish.
 Every resident participates in our outstanding Spanish Language program; that includes protected time as block rotations and longitudinally to learn and improve Spanish Language proficiency during the first year of residency and beyond.
-At graduation from our program, you will be a superb family physician who has mastered the cultural aspects of delivering health care in an underserved Latino community, transferable far beyond Lawrence, ready to use your Spanish skills for your own and your patients’ benefit.
+At graduation from our program, you will be a superb family physician who has mastered the cultural aspects of delivering health care in an underserved Latinx community, transferable far beyond Lawrence, ready to use your Spanish skills for your own and your patients’ benefit.
 Check out the details of our nationally-known Spanish curriculum elsewhere on this website.

 Our program has a long history of leading, not following.
-We were the first CHC-sponsored residency in the United States, founded in 1994, and serving as the model for what later became the national Teaching Health Center program as part of the Affordable Care Act.
+We were the first CHC-sponsored residency in the United States, founded in 1994, and serving as the model for what later became the national Teaching Health Center program.
 Several years ago LFMR received the prestigious Innovative Program Award from the Society of Teachers of Family Medicine.
-In 2012 we were selected as one of 11 family medicine residency programs in the United States to participate in the ACGME’s national four-year Length of Training study, as our specialty looks at how best to produce full-spectrum family physicians as the foundation of a high performing health care system.
+In 2012 we were selected as one of 11 family medicine residency programs in the United States to participate in the ACGME’s national four-year Length of Training study, as our specialty looks at how best to produce full-spectrum family physicians as the foundation of a high- performing health care system.
 Our decision to expand our training to a four-year curriculum is based on our mission to train physicians that can meet the needs of whatever community in which they choose to practice and our commitment to not compromise in providing the highest quality of training and health care for our communities.